Connecting topological strings and spectral theory via non-autonomous Toda equations

 When $N=2$, it was found in \cite{Bonelli:2017gdk} that \eqref{5d} solves the $q$-Painlev\'e ${\rm III_3}$ equation in the tau form if we choose the initial condition in a specific way.
 Remarkably, this implies that the Fredholm determinant of the quantum mirror curve to local $\IF_0$ is a solution to $q$-Painlev\'e ${\rm III_3}$.
 In \cite{Bonelli:2017gdk}, it was also discussed that this Fredholm determinant can be seen as a $q$-deformation of the Fredholm determinant solution to Painlev\'e ${\rm III_3}$ obtained in \cite{wu1} within the framework of the 2d Ising model.

 The result of \cite{Bonelli:2017gdk} was generalised to other $q$-Painlev\'e equations and other CY geometries in \cite{Bonelli:2022dse}.
-We will now see how to generalise these results to $q$-Toda equations, which correspond to $q$-isomonordomic problems of higher rank.
+We will now see how to generalise these results to $q$-Toda equations, which correspond to $q$-isomonodromic problems of higher rank \footnote{The statement that $q$-Toda equations correspond to $q$-isomonodromic problems of higher rank was discussed in some talks and still unpublished notes for a long time, but the idea is very simple: we can deautonomize \cite{Bershtein:2018srt} the Lax pairs from \cite{Fock:2014ifa}.
+We hope it will be published in the near future.}.
 In particular we show that the l.h.s~of \eqref{5ds} solves \eqref{qtoda}.
 In the view of a mathematical proof of the TS/ST correspondence, it would be important to demonstrate that spectral determinant appearing on the r.h.s~of \eqref{5ds} solves \eqref{qtoda} as well.